What adds a seasoned elegance and class to a home or commercial building better than marble? Not much, in our opinion.

 Stark and brighter colors such as orange, turquoise, and black indicate that the stone is granite, a man-made stone, or natural marble that has been combined with other materials like cement to construct a fake marble.
 This is done to make it easier to customize color.

-The various mineral impurities that combined with the limestone in marble create swirls and veins throughout the stone.
+Veins are the various mineral impurities that when combined with the limestone in marble, it create swirls and veins throughout the stone.
 The veins can be a subtle creamy color like you see is carrara marble or can be red, violet, or blue in yellow Sienna marble.
 Long stringy streaks show from the natural impurities in authentic marble.

-This test is not suggested to do on a finished surface that is in plain sight.
+This test is not recommended for a finished surface that is in plain sight.
 Marble shows scratches and wear more-so than imitators of natural marble do.
 This is because marble is a metamorphic rock formed from naturally heated limestone which forms crystals of calcite, a rather soft mineral.
 Because of this, marble has become a popular choice for sculptures and making customized shapes in marble countertops.

 Authentic marble also becomes more unique and individualized through usage and aging over time.
 If you are trying to determine if what you’re looking at is real marble, check for scratches or wear.
 If you scratch a knife across an area on the underside of the stone or in an area that will not be seen and you don’t see much damage, then the stone is likely man-made marble or granite.